Please click here for the formal feedback on our Conservative Values discussion and news of the new Conservative Policy Commission.

 How can you get involved?

-- Our Group will report back to the centre.
+- Our Group reports back to the centre.

-- A compendium of the views on the set papers on future challenges will go to the relevant Conservative Minister who will then respond.
+- A compendium of the views on the set papers on future challenges will go to the Prime Minister’s Policy Unit and to the relevant Conservative Minister.

 PLEASE JOIN US!